louisstow/doc.sproute.io/pages.md

 ~~~

 ### session
-The in-built user accounts are attached to the session object.
+The built-in user accounts are attached to the session object.
 You will mainly be using the user account at `session.user`.
 This contains the entire logged in user object.
 If the user is not logged-in this value will be empty.

 ### self
 Assorted variables are contained in the `self` object.